-It’s always amazing what a big difference a simple and cheap coat of paint can make to any space and having just finished painting our cellar, I still can’t help being surprised.
+It’s always amazing what a big difference a simple and cheap coat of paint can make to any space and having just finished painting the brick walls in our cellar, I still can’t help being surprised.

-After spending hours and hours scrubbing the walls and removing any loose bits that we possibly could with a paint scraper and wire brush, then giving the walls and ceiling a sweep to remove any loose bits, dust and a lot of cobwebs,
+We spent hours and hours of scrubbing the walls and removing any loose bits that we possibly could with a paint scraper and wire brush, then giving the walls and ceiling a sweep to remove any loose bits, dust and a lot of cobwebs,

 Most of the mould came straight off with the loose bits of paint, but to be extra sure that the area was clean, we decided to give the walls a quick wipe down with watered down bleach (we used about 1 part bleach to 7 parts water) first.